wp-plugins/query-monitor/readme.txt

 Contributors: johnbillion
 Tags: debug, debugging, development, developer, performance, profiler, profiling, queries Requires at least: 3.5
-Tested up to: 3.8
+Tested up to: 3.9
-Stable tag: 2.6.2
+Stable tag: 2.6.3
 License: GPLv2 or later

 View debugging and performance information on database queries, hooks, conditionals, HTTP requests, redirects and more.

 == Description ==

 Query Monitor is a debugging plugin for anyone developing with WordPress.
-It has some unique features not yet seen in other debugging plugins, including automatic AJAX debugging and the ability to narrow down things by plugin or theme.
+It has some advanced features not available in other debugging plugins, including automatic AJAX debugging and the ability to narrow down things by plugin or theme.

 For complete information, please see [Query Monitor's GitHub repo](https://github.com/johnbillion/QueryMonitor).